easymock/easymock/README.md

 - During the deployment, you will be asked to do different things.
 Do them
 - Announce to gitter, tweet and blog ;-)

+In case of a failure during the build before the deployment, do `mvn versions:commit -Pall` and start over.

 ## Deploy the website

 - In local: